 Politely comment on a detail they’ve shared, whether about their spouse, kids or employment.
 Be sure to keep a smile on your face during the conversation because they will be able to hear the positive inflection smiling brings to your voice.
 Remain positive and always avoid being aggressive.

-Finally (and this one’s important), if you want to better engage customers on the phone, be patient with your customers.
+Finally (and this one’s important), if you want to better engage customers on the phone, be patient with your callers.
 If you want to connect with your customers in a meaningful way, listening, honesty, conveying positive attitudes, following up, and taking notes are the best ways to engage your customers in an effective way.